oberonpr/Deb.-based-Linux-Server-Practice-Labs/Labs/Lab1 Install VM Client and Download GNULinux.md

 -Use the same username as Host-name for each VM

 -Check desired desktop environment or uncheck if you plan to run headless.
-For beginners, choose Xfce, Mate or Cinnamon.
+For beginners, choose Mate, Cinnamon.

 -After installation, make sure to update your fresh install.